Parity-transfer $({}^{16}{\rm O},{}^{16}{\rm F}(0^-,{\rm g.s.}))$ reaction as a selective probe of isovector $0^-$ states in nuclei: Discussions

-The present data might also resolve a long-standing controversy on the spin-parity of the bump structure at $E_x=7.5~{\rm MeV}$ (labeled ``A'' in Fig.~\ref{fig:ex_spectra}(b)).
+While the structures discussed above can be understood in terms of the spin–parity selectivity of the parity-transfer reaction, the present data also offer new insight into the long-standing controversy on the spin–parity of the bump structure at $E_x = 7.5$ MeV (labeled “A” in Fig.~\ref{fig:ex_spectra}(b)).
 The Uppsala and Los Alamos groups, who studied the cross section of the ${}^{12}{\rm C}(n,p)$ reaction, attributed this bump mainly to $J^{\pi} = 1^-$~\cite{Olsson1993,Yang1993}.
-Their result was supported by angular-distribution measurements of the decay neutrons from residual $^{12}{\rm B}$ produced by the ${}^{12}{\rm C}(d,{}^{2}{\rm He})$ reaction, performed at RCNP~\cite{Inomata1998}.
+This interpretation was based on the SM prediction that the transition strength around $E_x \sim 7~{\rm MeV}$ is dominated by the $1^-$ component (see Fig.~\ref{fig:WBT}), together with the good agreement between the measured angular distributions and theoretical calculations based on these strengths.
+The result was supported by angular-distribution measurements of the decay neutrons from residual $^{12}{\rm B}$ produced by the ${}^{12}{\rm C}(d,{}^{2}{\rm He})$ reaction, performed at RCNP~\cite{Inomata1998}.
 However, tensor analyzing powers of the ${}^{12}{\rm C}(\vec{d},{}^{2}{\rm He})$ reaction measured at RIKEN~\cite{Okamura1995,Okamura2002} suggested a main component of $J^{\pi}=2^-$.
 New polarization data from the high-resolution ${}^{12}{\rm C}(\vec{d},{}^{2}{\rm He})$ reaction experiment at KVI~\cite{DeHuu2007} have refined the picture.
 The bump appears to comprise two components: a low-energy part with $J^{\pi}=2^-$ and a high-energy part with $J^{\pi}=1^-$.
 The inconsistency among the spin-parity assignments remains unsolved.

 Our data showed no apparent structure at $E_x=7.5~{\rm MeV}$, indicating that the structures seen in the $(n,p)$ and $(d,{}^{2}{\rm He})$ reactions are dominated by $1^-$ states.
-This finding is expected, because the parity-transfer reaction does not excite the natural parity state.
-Furthermore, the candidate of the $0^-$ state at $E_x=6.6~{\rm MeV}$ suggests why the tensor analyzing power data led to $J^{\pi}=2^-$ assignments.
-The tensor analyzing power $A_{zz}$ of the $(d,{}^{2}{\rm He})$ reaction at $0^{\circ}$ is $-2$ and $+1$ for $J^{\pi}=0^-$ and $1^-$, respectively, and is close to zero for $J^{\pi}=2^-$.
-As the analyzing power data at RIKEN and KVI are close to zero, the authors assigned $J^{\pi}=2^-$ to these states.
-Our data imply that the $7.5$-MeV structure comprises a strong $1^-$ state and a $0^-$ state.
-Assuming that the experimental observed $A_{zz} \sim 0$ arises from strong cancelation of the tensor analyzing powers of the $1^-$ ($A_{zz}=+1$) and $0^-$ ($A_{zz}=-2$) states, the experimental data can be explained consistently.
+This is expected because the parity-transfer reaction does not excite the natural parity state.
+Furthermore, the possible presence of $0^-$ strength in the vicinity of $E_x \sim 6 - 7~{\rm MeV}$ suggests that a small $0^-$ admixture may be present in the 7.5-MeV structure.
+In the $(d,{}^{2}{\rm He})$ reaction, the tensor analyzing powers of the $0^-$ and $1^-$ transitions have opposite signs.
+Therefore, a mixture of these components can lead to a strong cancellation, resulting in tensor analyzing powers close to zero.
+Such a cancellation may lead to an ambiguous spin-parity assignment when tensor analyzing powers are used as the primary observables.